MikonoIO/terraform-manager/README.md

 # Data Infrastucture (IaC)

-**Disclaimer: :construction: This repository is under development and can only built/run on Unix-based systems for now!**
+**Disclaimer: :construction: This repository is under development and therefore not ready for use yet.**

 ## Setting up the repository